whisthq/STUN-server/README.md

 `sudo apt-get install immortal`

-You can simply run `setup.sh` and it will take care of installing all those dependencies.
+You can simply run `./setup.sh` and it will take care of installing all those dependencies.

 You can then clone this repository, cd into it and build with `make`.